 Transfer planning is encouraged beginning with your first semester through graduation.
 Counselors and advisors are available on each campus to assist students who plan to transfer to another college.
 Counselors and advisors provide students with transfer information about Virginia’s 4-year and out-of-state institutions, that include applications, transfer guides, and catalogs.
 The Virginia Community College System (VCCS) has created a webpage showing all system-wide Guaranteed Admission Agreements.

 First Year Success (FYS)

 The First Year Success program is designed to improve learning for new students during their first year of college in efforts to assist them in achieving academic and personal success.
-Recognizing that most students need additional assistance as they transition to college, the comprehensive orientation system includes four components:
+Recognizing that most students need additional assistance as they transition to college, the comprehensive orientation system includes: